by Jim Jester

 Paul speaks of being a servant of righteousness, and no longer a servant of sin.
 Surely, this is not living a life without the law.
 Living a life of holiness is proof of support of God’s Law.
 Paul speaks this way throughout the N.T., which proves he did not advocate a life without the law of God.

-Paul acknowledged that the Thessalonian church had been persecuted just as he had of the Jews.
-“All that will live godly in Christ Jesus shall suffer persecution” (II Timothy 3:12).
+Paul acknowledged that the Thessalonian church had been persecuted, just as he had by the Jews: “All that will live godly in Christ Jesus shall suffer persecution” (II Timothy 3:12).
 He must have been on the right track.

 Of great significance, the other Apostles fellowshipped with Paul:

 And when James, Cephas [Peter], and John, who seemed to be pillars, perceived the grace that was given to me, they gave to me and Barnabas the right hands of fellowship; that we should go to the heathen, and they to the circumcision (Galatians 2:9).